Ця сторінка також доступна українською.

 Other existing stone monuments erected in the old cemetery beginning in 1998 are currently in good condition, and should only require monitoring for cleaning, maintenance, and small repairs for perhaps another decade or more.
 Maintenance of the two ohels in the cemetery will continue to be performed by the organization which erected them, Oholei Tzadikim, and are not included in this project.

 Directional and Information Signage

-The old Jewish cemetery rehabilitation project includes proposals for signage to direct visitors to the site, to identify the site and its purpose, and to inform visitors about the history of the cemetery, about the Jewish community of Rohatyn, and about the valuable cultural resource carved into the surviving headstones.
+The old Jewish cemetery rehabilitation project includes sign installations to direct visitors to the site, to identify the site and its purpose, and to inform visitors about the history of the cemetery, about the Jewish community of Rohatyn, and about the valuable cultural resource carved into the surviving headstones.